-Zaragoza is a city of 4 cultures.
-With its 2000 years of history, Zaragoza offers visitors a great cultural heritage.
-Known as the City of the Four Cultures, Iberians, Romans, Muslims, Jewish and Christians have influenced the development of this city since early times.
+Zaragoza is a city of 4 cultures, which goes back more than 2000 years.
+It offers visitors a great cultural heritage.
+It is known as the City of the Four Cultures.
+Iberians, Romans, Muslims, Jewish and Christians have influenced the development of this city since early times.

-Zaragoza is Spain’s fifth largest city, even bigger than more popular places such as Bilbao or Málaga, although it is rarely talked about and is visited by few international tourists compared with others.
+Zaragoza is Spain’s 5th largest city, bigger than more popular places such as Bilbao or Málaga, although it is rarely talked about and only visited by a few international tourists compared with others.

-Zaragoza is the capital of Spain’s autonomous region of Aragón, which used to be its own kingdom.
-This means that it is home to lots of grand monuments, palaces and houses.
-These include the Moorish Aljafería Palace, the magnificent Zaragoza Museum and the intricately decorated Solans Houses, or in Spanish called Casa Solans, which is an Art Nouveau palace, or known as Casa de los Azulejos (House of Tiles).
+Zaragoza is the capital of Spain’s autonomous region of Aragón, which was once its own kingdom.
+It is home to a lot of grand monuments, palaces and houses.
+These include the Moorish Aljafería Palace, the magnificent Zaragoza Museum and the intricately decorated Solans Houses, in Spanish called Casa Solans, which is an Art Nouveau palace, or known as Casa de los Azulejos (House of Tiles).

 Zaragoza, like most other Spanish cities, has certainly seen its fair share of civilizations, conquests, re-conquests and brutal bloody wars.
-People here are famous for being a stubborn, proud and noble people, and rightfully so.
+Residents here are famous for being proud and noble, and rightfully so.
 With one look at their history, it is easy to see why they hold on so strongly to what their ancesters once fought so courageously to preserve.
-Therefore, Zaragoza, and Aragon's history seems to stand out among the rest, in the way that this area's legacy has not only affected its own people, but has also had a significant influence that, at one time, stretched not only all through Spain but even as far as Greece, Italy and the Americas.
+Zaragoza and Aragon's history seems to stand out among the rest, in the way that this area's legacy has not only affected its own people, but has also had a significant influence that at one time, stretched not only all through Spain but even as far as Greece, Italy and the Americas.

 Iberians and Romans